 Movie producers very often have their name appearing before the movie title, taking precedence over ticket drawing actors or artistic directors.
-As a consumer I was not really aware of the producer but became vaguely conscious that producers were important.
-Now I realize all the movies that I enjoyed had to pass through a producer, just like for you.
+As a consumer I was not at first aware of the producer but became vaguely conscious that producers were important.
+All the movies that I enjoyed had to pass through a producer, just like for you.
 With age, curiosity has overcome me to understand why a producer is so important.

 All movies start with an idea.
 Someone may have written a full script, but often the idea starts out as a casual conversation until someone seizes on it and takes it to the next step.
 A producer's first function is to identify a viable idea and after deciding to go forward organize the many tasks needed to develop a finished product and have it distributed.
 Sometimes the decision is made to hire a producer to make sure the idea gets handled properly.
 Film rights, need to be secured, sometimes preceded by options

 Creative people including writers and directors need to raise money, but often find that money comes with strings.
 People with money want to be sure they will get their money back and with a reasonable chance of a profit.
 Usually that means they want it to be more "commercial."
 At the same time producers can be part of the creative process and many of them started with different functions.
 Sometimes they start with an idea and search out writers and directors to flesh out the idea.
 They are approached by artistic people needing financial support.